Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 David Tamberrino - Goldman Sachs & Co.
 LLC

 Okay.
 Got it.
 And then, Jim, from an execution standpoint looks like a pretty good quarter from materials.
 Obviously you were lapping some headwinds last year from a warranty perspective.
 Fourth quarter you'll see some more warranty headwinds that were announced earlier.
 Do you think that the company has passed a lot of these one-time field service actions that you've seen so far this year and then last year?
 What is being done to address that from a manufacturing perspective?
-And is the warranty expense accrual that you're now booking appropriate, or does the level need the Increase?
+And is the warranty expense accrual that you're now booking appropriate, or does the level need to increase?

 James P. Hackett - Ford Motor Co.

 Well, I want to tell you it looks like a good quarter, it is one.
 And I'm not parsing words, but I'm really happy with the quarter because in the 100-plus days scanning through the company, there's definite improvements that show up in the financial performance.
 But I'm seeing things underneath.
 I hinted about them in my comments.
-For example, our decision-making, what we call role clarity in terms of [pf] the who owns (14:18) point of view.
+For example, our decision-making, what we call role clarity in terms of [pf] who owns points of view (14:18).

 You'll recall in the organization that we've established we've linked under Joe Hinrichs our manufacturing with quality with procurement with product development with our FCSC group.
 And the premise with that organizational shift was that it would make the system more connected and linked relative to the design and execution of the product.